WilsonSayresLab/AlignmentProcessor/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-# AlignmentProcessor1.1 Package
+# AlignmentProcessor1.2 Package

 # Dependencies:
 	Python 3
 	Python 3 version of Biopython
 	PAML (if using CodeML)
-	PhyML (if using CodeML)
+	PhyML (if using CodeML for multiple species alignments)

 AlignmentProcessor is a pipeline meant to quickly convert a multi-fasta